Alcaro/Arlib/arlib/sandbox/README.txt

 - Ask broker to readlink it for us if broker checks /proc/child/fd/123, how does broker get child PID? how does broker verify child PID? is it a TOCTTOU? if broker gets fd, child needs sendmsg, which may be a security hole <https://bugzilla.mozilla.org/show_bug.cgi?id=1066750>
-    in both cases, risks leaking the real path of something redirected, potentially leaking the username
+    in both cases, risks leaking the real path of something redirected, potentially leaking the username or other secret data
 - A second broker, less privileged than the real one but still able to readlink() either it's hackable, in which case its sandbox better be fully secure too, so why not just put that in the child or it's not, in which case putting it in main is easier